jbock-java/zerobuilder/README.md

 Since version 1.642, zerobuilder consists of two separate artifacts.
 This is to make use of gradle's `apt` or `annotationProcessor` scope.

 In maven, there is no corresponding scope.
-Since `zerobuilder-compiler` is self-contained, and its annotations are stripped from the `.class` files, it is sufficient to put this artifact alone in `provided` scope:
+However since the artifact `zerobuilder-compiler` is self-contained, and its annotations are stripped from the `.class` files, it is sufficient to put this alone in `provided` scope:

 ````xml
 <dependency>